Hanabi-Live/hanabi-live/README.md

 * The username box on the login box will now be automatically focused and you can press enter to login.
 * When you create a game, the server will suggest a randomly generated table name for you.
 * The fade time has been shortened to 200 milliseconds (from 800 milliseconds) in order to make the UI snappier.
+* Your name will be bolded in the user list.
 * The UI has been cleaned up a little to make it look less cramped.

 <br />